 In accordance with the PA and Historic Properties Management Plan (HPMP) procedures, USACE has initiated ongoing consultation with Native Americans who attach religious or cultural significance to potential Historic Properties that may be affected by the proposed undertaking.
-In accordance with the PA, USACE will consult with the State Historic Preservation Officer (SHPO), requesting concurrence on the delineation of the Area of Potential Effect (APE), on the adequacy of inventory methods, the findings of the cultural investigations, the determinations of eligibility, and on the finding of effect.
-Consultation regarding the delineation of the APE, the adequacy of inventory methods, the findings of the cultural investigations, the determinations of eligibility, and finding of effect is ongoing and will be completed prior to award of SREL Contract 3.
+In accordance with the PA, USACE would consult with the State Historic Preservation Officer (SHPO), requesting concurrence on the delineation of the Area of Potential Effect (APE), on the adequacy of inventory methods, the findings of the cultural investigations, the determinations of eligibility, and on the finding of effect.
+Consultation regarding the delineation of the APE, the adequacy of inventory methods, the findings of the cultural investigations, the determinations of eligibility, and finding of effect is ongoing and would be completed prior to award of SREL Contract 3.
 Accordingly, the Proposed Action would comply with Section 106 of the National Historic Preservation Act.

-Determinations of the specific measures to be implemented to resolve adverse effects to known Historic Properties would be made by USACE, in consultation with SHPO and Consulting Parties to the PA, as required by the PA and as described in detail in the Historic Property Management Plan (HPMP) for the ARCF Project.
+Determinations of the specific measures to be implemented to resolve adverse effects to known Historic Properties would be made by USACE in consultation with SHPO and Consulting Parties to the PA, as required by the PA and as guided by the Historic Property Management Plan (HPMP) for the ARCF Project.
 Specific mitigation measures that are consistent with the PA and the HPMP are identified in the ARCF GRR EIS/EIR to address potential impacts to unknown cultural resources that could be discovered during construction.
+Implementation of these mitigation measures would reduce the effects of the Proposed Action to any previously unidentified Historic Properties to less than significant.

-4.13 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 USC 4601 et seq.
+5.12 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, 42 USC 4601 et seq.

 Compliance.
 Federal, State, regional, and local government agencies, and others receiving Federal financial assistance for public programs and projects that require the acquisition of real property, must comply with the policies and provisions set forth in the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended in 1987 (the URA), and implementing regulation, 49 CFR Part 24.
 Relocation advisory services, moving costs reimbursement, replacement housing, and reimbursement for related expenses and rights of appeal are provided in the URA.
-All or portions of some parcels within the SREL Contract 3 footprint would need to be acquired for project construction.
-All property acquisitions would comply with the URA and would be conducted by the Sacramento Area Flood Control Agency (SAFCA), a partner on the ARCF Project.
+All or portions of some parcels within the SREL Contract 4 footprint would need to be acquired for project construction.
+Any property acquisitions required as part of the Proposed Action would comply with the URA and would be conducted by the Sacramento Area Flood Control Agency (SAFCA), a partner on the ARCF Project.

-5.0 COORDINATION OF THE SUPPLEMENTAL EA
+Chapter 6 COORDINATION OF THE SUPPLEMENTAL ENVIRONMENTAL ASSESSMENT

-This Draft Supplemental EA was circulated for 45 days (June 18 to August 1, 2021) to agencies, organizations, and individuals known to have a special interest in the project.
-Copies of the Draft Supplemental EA are posted on the USACE and CVFPB websites and were made available by mail upon request due to COVID-19 restrictions.
-This project was coordinated with all appropriate Federal, State, and local governmental agencies including USFWS, SHPO, CDFW, and DWR prior to the finalization of this document.
+This Draft Supplemental EA will be circulated for 45 days in conjunction with the CEQA Draft EIR to agencies, organizations, and individuals known to have a special interest in the project.
+Copies of the Draft Supplemental EA will be posted on the USACE and CVFPB websites and made available by mail upon request.
+This project has been coordinated with all appropriate Federal, State, and local governmental agencies including USFWS, SHPO, CDFW, and DWR prior to the finalization of this document.